 At Johns Hopkins Medicine, your health and safety are our very highest priorities.
 We are ready to care for you and your family in our hospitals, surgery centers, and through in-person clinic and online video visits.

-The Russell H. Morgan Department of Radiology and Radiological Science is committed to offering the highest quality medical care.
-Led by Dr. Karen Horton, our world-renowned physicians and staff members focus on combining the latest in radiological technology with specialized expertise to diagnose and treat patients.
+The Russell H. Morgan Department of Radiology and Radiological Science is committed to providing the highest quality medical care.
+Our world-renowned physicians and staff members, led by Karen Horton, M.D., focus on combining the latest in radiological technology with specialized expertise to diagnose and treat patients.

 Exams and Procedures

 Learn what types of exams our experts provide and how to prepare for your appointment.

 See our convenient locations in suburban Baltimore and Washington, D.C. area with weekday, weekend and evening appointment hours.

 Meet our specialists in the Department of Radiology and Radiological Science.

 Our Tripartite Mission

 The world-renowned physicians and staff of the Russell H. Morgan Department of Radiology and Radiological Sciences combine the latest in treatment and medical imaging with the highest level of patient care.